-Amy Fuller Kearney enters her 14th season at the helm of the UCLA women’s rowing program in 2014-15 and has established the Bruins as a consistent national competitor.
+Amy Fuller Kearney enters her 15th season at the helm of the UCLA women's rowing program in 2015-16 and has established the Bruins as a consistent national competitor.
 After making a successful transition from a club team to a varsity program in 2001-02, UCLA earned its first-ever team bid to the NCAA Championships in 2010.
-The Bruins have advanced to the NCAA Championships each of the past three seasons – 2012, 2013 and 2014.
+In addition, the Bruins advanced to the NCAA Championships in 2012, 2013 and 2014.

-The last three years have produced consistently top marks and strong results for the UCLA women’s rowing program.
-In addition to three consecutive team appearances at NCAA Championships, UCLA has routinely been ranked among the nation’s top 15 programs on the weekly CRCA collegiate polls.
+UCLA's three consecutive NCAA berths helped to produce consistently top marks and strong results for the women's rowing program.
+In addition to three consecutive team appearances at NCAA Championships, UCLA has routinely been ranked among the nation's top 15 programs in weekly CRCA collegiate polls.
 The Bruins have finished as high as third at Pac-12 Championships (2012) and have competed with resounding success at national events such as the San Diego Crew Classic and the Clemson Invitational.

-Most recently, UCLA finished 12th overall at the 2014 NCAA Championships, with the team’s second varsity eight finishing second in the Petite Final (eighth overall).
+In 2014, UCLA finished 12th overall at the NCAA Championships, with the team's second varsity eight finishing second in the Petite Final (eighth overall).
 The Bruins’ varsity eight crew advanced to the Grand Final at the San Diego Crew Classic and won each of its three races against the nation’s top competitors at the Clemson Invitational.

 UCLA posted its two highest team finishes at the NCAA Championships in back-to-back seasons.
 The Bruins finished eighth in 2012 and were ninth in 2013.
 UCLA’s varsity eight crew finished first in the Petite Final (places 7-12) at each of those two NCAA Championships.
 Britta Syverson capped her four-year career in 2013 by becoming UCLA’s second three-time All-America selection, along with Vanessa Teff.